grashooper/AdBlockHosts/HostsSources.md

 * Malware blocking hosts sources are not included, because they would add too many entries
 * Default hosts sources should not include redirection entries

+If your hosts source complies with these requirements, open a [new Issue](https://github.com/dschuermann/ad-away/issues/new) and ask for inclusion!

 ## Redirection lists

 **If you want to use redirection rules from these Hosts Sources you have to explicitly allow redirection rules in the preferences of AdAway!**